Mtkurilko/Mtkurilko/README.md

 - Biggest JS fan (from vanilla to React Native)
 - Random project dev + creative coding
 - Writing (yes, books *and* code — storytelling in different formats)
-- Experimenting in the kitchen (debugging recipes too)
+- Experimenting in the kitchen (I like to think I'm a good cook)
-- Mixing music + tech (because why not?)
+- Mixing music + tech

 ---